David Cameron resigns from UK Parliament

 His decision to call a referendum proved an unnecessary and costly gamble.

-He attempted to use the economy to persuade voters that remaining in Europe would be best for Britain -- but "Project Fear" as it was dubbed by his opponents, failed to resonate with a divided country.
+He attempted to use the economy to persuade voters that remaining in Europe would be best for Britain.
+But "Project Fear," as it was dubbed by his opponents, failed to resonate with a divided country.

+"I'm sure I will be remembered for keeping that pledge to hold a referendum when many people thought that promise would never be kept," he told ITV.

+"But I hope that people will look back at the 11 years I was leader of the Conservative Party and six years as Prime Minister of our country as a time when we did create a stronger economy -- 1,000 people found work for every day I was prime minister -- and we did make some important social reforms ... and the Conservative Party went from being in the doldrums and getting beaten to being a modernizing, winning force in British politics.

+"But the historians will have to work all that out.
+I obviously now am going to be looking at a new life, but I'm only 49 -- I hope I can still contribute in terms of public service and contribute to our country."

-Mrs May, who is now tasked with dealing with the fallout from Brexit, said she was "proud" to have served alongside her predecessor.
+May, who is now tasked with dealing with the fallout from Brexit, expressed pride in having served alongside her predecessor.

 "I was proud to serve in David Cameron's Government -- and under his leadership we achieved great things," May wrote on her Facebook Page.